← Back to Journal

 But the format has finally caught up.
 The need for body protection on the route existed ten and twenty years ago.
 Like the e-bike in cycling tourism: the need was always there, but a practical form for wide-scale integration came later.
 Single-dose sets are the same story.
 Precise volume per scenario, context-specific, pocket-sized, no leftovers, no leaks, no manufacturer contracts for thousands of units.
 The format is such that a full day’s care is 6 grams and virtually zero space.

-ÓCOMO is a modular library of certified single-dose capsules from which scenario sets are assembled per route.
-What we ourselves would have wanted when we were tour operators.
+The system is built on a modular library of certified single-dose capsules from which scenario-based sets are assembled per route.
+It is exactly what we would have wanted back when we were tour operators.

 Tour operators have long been designing everything that makes the route passable, enjoyable, and worthy of its price.
 Body care stayed with the guest — not because it does not matter, but because for a long time there was no practical way to build it into the route itself.
 Now there is.